authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 ### identification: email

-The presence of this means you can receive an account recovery link with an email address.
+The presence of this means you can receive an account recovery code with an email address.

 ```json
 {